DarkIrata/WinCommandPalette/README.md

 # WinCommandPalette
-A small tool which takes the command pattern of Sublime Text 3 as a model for executing small commands
+A small tool which takes the command palette of Sublime Text 3 as a model for executing small commands